 - Use the water tub as a stop bath, then carefully lay out the cyanotypes to dry.

 For many students, this will be the first time they have developed a photograph.
 It is a cause for celebration!

 Art can sometimes be an afterthought for other disciplines.
 After all, it was “STEM” before it was “STEAM.”
 But rather than pitting these subjects against one another, it’s important to realize just how intertwined all disciplines truly are!
 By bringing another facet of art to your students, you can provide well-rounded and inclusive art education.
 The next time you want to add a twist to your art lesson, consider how focusing on science can enrich your students’ learning.

 Are you looking for more resources?
-Check out the AOEU links below:
+Check out these FLEX Collections below:

 What is your approach to cross-curricular instruction in the art room?